 3. Allows the burn-down to be groomed by decreasing the time remaining on a partly done task

 Each team member is looking at a screen that shows the burn-down chart and their tasks.
 The temptation at the end of each day is to reduce the hours remaining to whatever makes the burn-down chart look correct.
-This means problems won't be visible early on, because they are being disguised, consciously or subconsciously, by people typing in the numbers they believe are expected of them.
-If your burndown chart is telling you about problems early, it is entirely worthless.
+This means problems won’t be visible early on, because they are being disguised, consciously or subconsciously, by people typing in the numbers they believe are expected of them.
+If your burndown chart isn’t telling you about problems early, it is entirely worthless.

 Just put a 1 against every task.
 This turns the task binary – it is either done, or it isn’t – there is no middle ground.
 Your burn-down chart will actually work perfectly well.
 It will tell you how many tasks you have left each day and if you aren’t trending along the ideal line, you’ll know straight away.

 Even if the tasks vary in size, the burn-down will give you an excellent indication of progress and the team can practice breaking a story into granular tasks, which you can get better at – rather than estimating in hours, which people never get any better at.